Disneyland On A Budget: 9 Tips To Save You Money

 6. Pick Wisely If Eating At The Disneyland Restaurants

-Nothing tortures a parent more than seeing your child not eat a meal that cost a considerable amount of money.
-You can always get more food if your group is still hungry, start small and go from there.
-Remember: your kids are going to be so overwhelmed with all the fun that they may not always be ready for a big meal!
+Nothing tortures a parent more than seeing your child not eat a meal that costs a considerable amount of money.
+You can always get more food if your group is still hungry, so start small and go from there.
+Remember, your kids are going to be so overwhelmed with all the fun that they may not always be ready for a big meal!

-For a full guide on over 40+ things to eat for cheap inside the Disneyland Resort, click here to see all the affordable options we could find for doing Disneyland on a budget.
-Drinking water and skipping the fountain drinks will also help save money when you eat out at the quick-service restaurants.
+For a full guide on over 40+ things to eat for cheap inside the Disneyland Resort, see all the affordable options we could find for doing Disneyland on a budget.
+Drinking water and skipping the fountain drinks will also help save money when you eat at quick-service restaurants!

 7. Plan Your Disney Souvenir Purchases

 Set a souvenir budget and stick to it!
-Plan in advance what souvenirs you want to buy and get an idea of what the shops offer before your visit on our guide.
+Plan in advance what souvenirs you want to buy and get an idea of what the shops offer before your visit in our guide.

 It can be surprisingly easy to walk in the stores and walk out spending way more than you intended.
 Take a deep breath and think your purchases through carefully.
 Make a point of only buying souvenirs on the last day of your visit so you know it’s something you really want!